 Petroleum industry-related artefacts, an interesting oil rig model and oil formation exhibitions can all be studied here.
 One of the most popular exhibits is probably the earthquake simulator, where you can experience the strength of a quake!

 At Canada Hill, amongst all the things to do, Miri Petroleum Museum is one that should not be missed.
+Entry is free, and it’s open daily apart from some public holidays.

 Address: Jabatan Muzium Sarawak, Canada Hill, Jln Oil Well No. 1, 98000 Miri, Sarawak